poanetwork/poa-test-setup/README.md

 2. `npm run launch-ceremony`

 #### Expected results:
-- Initital key is generated
+- 3 initital key are generated
-- Initial key password, private key is generated to `.keys/initial_keys` folder
+- Initial key passwords, private keys are generated to `.keys/initial_keys` folder
 - e2e test of Ceremony DApp is executed
-- Mining address, password and private key is copied to `./keys/mining_keys` folder
+- Mining addresses, passwords and private keys are copied to `./keys/mining_keys` folder
-- Payout address, password and private key is copied to `./keys/payout_keys` folder
+- Payout addresses, passwords and private keys are copied to `./keys/payout_keys` folder
-- Voting address, password and private key is copied to `./keys/voting_keys` folder
+- Voting addresses, passwords and private keys are copied to `./keys/voting_keys` folder
-- Initital key is removed
+- Initital keys are removed
-- Most ETH from initial key is transfered to voting key
+- Most ETH from initial keys are transfered to voting keys
+- Validator nodes are started at RPC ports `8550`, `8551`, `8552`

 ## Additional scenarios